-Boogie by the Bay is proud to support two scholarship programs for young dancers: The Next Generation Swing Dance Club Scholarship and the Jack & Annie Scholarship.
+Boogie by the Bay has been proud to support two scholarship programs for young dancers: The Next Generation Swing Dance Club Scholarship and the Jack & Annie Scholarship.

 The Next Generation Swing Dance Club Scholarship